YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A careful consultation should leave the patient clearer and less pressured, not pushed to reserve a date quickly.

-No add-on treatment replaces diagnosis, donor assessment, and surgical judgment.
-PRP or exosome-style treatments may be discussed in specific cases, but they should not be sold as a guarantee that PCOS hair loss will stop or that a weak surgical plan will become strong.
+No extra treatment replaces diagnosis, donor assessment, and surgical judgment.
+PRP or exosome treatments may be discussed in specific cases, but they should not be sold as a guarantee that PCOS hair loss will stop, that diffuse thinning will become a clear surgical target, or that a weak graft plan will become strong.

 Some women want every possible support because the emotional pressure is heavy.
 I understand that.
 But adding more treatments does not replace knowing what problem we are treating.
 First we decide whether surgery is appropriate, whether the donor area is safe, and whether the native hair is stable enough.
 Then we can discuss whether supportive treatments have a clear purpose.